‘Kinship, Resiliency, and Placement Issues’ Articles

 Kinship Care Report to Congress, June 2000

-The Adoption and Safe Families Act of 1997 directed the Secretary of the U.S. Department of Health and Human Services to develop this report to Congress.
-Sarah Casken, the HFPA executive Director, served as a member of the ASFA-designated Advisory Panel on Kinship Care which met in October 1998 and January 1999 in Washington, D.C. to provide input to this report.
+The Adoption and Safe Families Act of 1997 directed the Secretary of HHS to develop this report to Congress.
+This report was prepared with the input of the Advisory Panel on Kinship Care which met in October 1998 and January 1999.
+The report has two parts.
+Part I...